abh1navv/learning-notes/LearningToLearn.md

 ### Science

 1. **Focus vs Diffuse mode**
     - Focus - concentrate on one thing.
-No mutitasking.
+No multitasking.
     - Diffuse - let the brain wander freely.
 E.g. exercise, sleep, going out.
     - Go back and forth.
 Focus for a while and diffuse for a while.
     - Grows your brain just like exercise and rest grows your muscles